-To prevent Legionella growth and protect building occupants, the best solution is having well-designed hydronic and plumbing installations.
-The design should prevent areas where warm water can accumulate, since that creates an ideal environment for Legionella.
+To prevent Legionella growth and protect building occupants, the best solution is to have well-designed hydronic and plumbing installations.
+The design should prevent areas where warm water can accumulate since that creates an ideal environment for Legionella.

 If you are planning a major renovation, consider a professional assessment of your plumbing installation.
 This way, you can identify potential measures to conserve water, which also saves energy on pumping and heating.
 Parts of the installation that are susceptible to Legionella growth can be identified and fixed.